VladimirTulcinsky/EmbeddedSystems/README.md

 1. Get the container name by executing *docker ps*
 2. Execute *docker container inspect "name-of-container"*
 3. Get the ip address of the container
-4. Get the port number of the border-router by clicking right on the mote and then *More tools for Z1* and then *Serial Socket (SERVER)* and start it by licking on the *Start* button.
+4. Get the port number of the border-router by clicking right on the mote and then *More tools for Z1* and then *Serial Socket (SERVER)* and start it by clicking on the *Start* button.
 5. In _contiki-ng/tools/serial-io_ type and execute sudo *./tunslip6 -a "ip-address-of-contaier" -p "port-of-border-router" (probably something in the 6000x) bbbb::1/64*
 6. Now data can flow between the container and the host